Kamal-Ouiguemmane/Palindrome-Checker/README.md

 This project is part of the FreeCodeCamp JavaScript Algorithms and Data Structures (Beta) Certification

-I really enjoyed styling and building the logic for this challenge, you can find it [here] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker
+I really enjoyed styling and building the logic for this challenge, you can find it [here](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/build-a-palindrome-checker-project/build-a-palindrome-checker).